 How can you tell a male from a female foal?

 The female’s genitalia is under the tail below the anus, whereas the male’s will be under the belly toward the hind legs.

 A colt is a male horse or pony that is four years old or younger, has not been castrated, and has not yet been used for breeding.

 A castrated male horse 4 years old or younger is sometimes referred to as a “gelding colt,” although the term “gelding” can be a term used by itself for any age.

 A female horse or pony that is four years old or younger is referred to as a filly.
-Fillies are a term that may be used to female racehorses that are up to 5 years old in some racing organizations.
+Filly is also a term that may be used for female racehorses that are up to 5 years old in some horse racing organizations.

 A foal that has been separated from its mother and is no longer fed its mother’s milk is referred to as a weanling.
 After being weaned, the foal will begin eating a diet consisting of roughage and concentrates.

 Weaning age for foals ranges from six months to one year of age in most cases.
 The young female is referred to as a “Weanling Filly,” while the young male is called a “Weanling Colt.”